Skip to content ↓

 Course Content

-The GCSE Music course builds on skills learnt in Years 7, 8 and 9 concentrating on the practical skills of performing, composing and listening.
+The GCSE Music course builds on skills learnt in Years 7, 8 and 9 concentrating on the practical skills of performing, composing and listening and appraising.
 Students will study, perform and compose a wide range of music from the following 4 areas of study.
 They will need to complete two performances and two compositions.

 Areas of Study